digiv3rse/assets/docs/authentication/onboarding.md

 `mutation {   createProfileWithHandle(     request: {       # e.g. 'alice' which will be '@digi/alice' in full-handle notation       handle: "<local name>"       to: "<your address>"     }   ) {     ... on RelaySuccess {       txHash       txId     }      ... on CreateProfileWithHandleErrorResult {       reason     }   } }`

-RelaySuccessLensProfileManagerRelayError
+RelaySuccessDiGiProfileManagerRelayError

 `{   "data": {     "actOnOpenAction": {       "txId": "c30869d4-9a3a-4373-b5dc-811ea393bdf5",       "txHash": "0x1234567890abcdef1234567890abcdef1234567890abcdef1234567890abcdef"     }   } }`

-`{   "data": {     "actOnOpenAction": {       "reason": "FAILED" // LensProfileManagerRelayErrorReasonType     }   } }`
+`{   "data": {     "actOnOpenAction": {       "reason": "FAILED" // DiGiProfileManagerRelayErrorReasonType     }   } }`

 The `RelaySuccess#txId` can be used to wait for the transaction to be mined and indexed like explained [here](/docs/digi-transaction-status).